GECO: Generative Image-to-3D within a SECOnd: Introduction

-To address these issues, we present \sysname{}, a generative approach that can generate high-fidelity and diverse 3D objects within one second.
-More specifically, we learn a feed-forward generator similar to reconstruction-based models~\cite{hong2023lrm,zou2023triplane} while taking additional noise as inputs for handling uncertainties.
-Training such a model from scratch is a non-trivial task.
-Instead, we parameterize our model using multi-view images as the intermediate representation, and employ a two-stage distillation approach.
-For the first stage, we follow variational score distillation (VSD,~\cite{wang2023prolificdreamer}) and learn a single-step multi-view generator directly from a pre-trained multi-view diffusion model~\cite{shi2023zero123++}.
-To obtain the 3D representation from the potentially inconsistent outputs of the first stage, we conduct a second-stage training by jointly finetuning our pretrained single-step multi-view diffusion model from the first stage and a pretrained reconstruction-based method (LGM~\cite{tang2024lgm}).
-We generate pseudo ground truth images using the multi-step diffusion model and the pretrained LGM model for training our second-stage model with reconstruction losses.
-Notably, this training strategy enables using images from arbitrary viewpoints as supervision for high-quality reconstruction.
+To address these issues, we present \sysname{}, a generative approach that can generate high-fidelity 3D objects within one second.
+Specifically, we learn a feed-forward generator similar to reconstruction-based models~\cite{hong2023lrm,zou2023triplane} while taking additional noise as inputs for handling uncertainties.
+Training such a model from scratch is a non-trivial task due to mode collapse.
+Instead, we parameterize our model using multi-view images as an intermediate representation (\cref{fig:pipeline}), and propose a novel two-stage distillation approach for training (\cref{fig:learning_pipeline}).
+For the first stage, we follow variational score distillation (VSD~\cite{wang2023prolificdreamer}) and learn a single-step multi-view generator directly from a pre-trained multi-view diffusion model~\cite{shi2023zero123++}.
+Since the outputs of the single-step multi-view generator are not perfectly multi-view consistent, the reconstructed 3D model from the multi-view outputs tends to have incorrect geometry.
+To tackle this problem, we propose a second-stage training by fine-tuning a pretrained reconstruction-based method~\cite{xu2024instantmesh} with outputs of the single-step multi-view diffusion model from the first stage.
+We generate pseudo ground truth images using the multi-step diffusion model and the pretrained reconstruction model, which is more consistent, to train our second-stage model with reconstruction losses.
+Notably, this training strategy enables using images from arbitrary viewpoints to supervise high-quality reconstruction.

-We conduct both quantitative and qualitative comparisons on GSO~\cite{downs2022google} dataset.
-The results show that our method can well resolve the uncertainty of image-to-3D generation in a highly efficient manner.
-Compared to previous feed-forward baselines, our method synthesizes high-quality renderings even for the back view of the input object.
-Experiments for in-the-wild images also demonstrate that \sysname{} produces diverse samples from different noises and achieves better results than other methods.
+We conduct extensive quantitative and qualitative comparisons on GSO~\cite{downs2022google} dataset.
+We also test \sysname{} on more challenging in-the-wild input images (some of them are shown in \cref{fig:teaser}).
+The results show that our method can well resolve the uncertainty of image-to-3D generation, while being highly efficient in rendering and mesh extraction.
+Compared to previous feed-forward baselines, our method synthesizes high-quality texture and geometry even for the back view of the input object.